PeterCamilleri/mini_term/README.md

 left arrow key.
 This generates the sequence "\e[D".
 The "\e" is received first and mapped to a :cancel command by the first rule.
 Then the "[D" characters are received and most likely inserted as these are printable characters.
+That is not what is wanted because the left arrow key was mapped to the wrong actions.
-That is not what is wanted.
-This map is ambiguous so MiniTerm signals a MiniTermKME error when the map is created.
+This map is ambiguous mapping error is why MiniTerm signals a MiniTermKME error when the map is created.

-The method MiniTerm.map_types list the types for installed key maps.
+The method MiniTerm.map_types list the types for key maps that have been added.
 In most cases this will be [:ansi, :windows].
 A map should be defined for each of the two term types, unless the application is only intended for one type.

 #### Exceptions: